Paula Modersohn-Becker: The Unknown Expressionist

-Some time ago, while writing an article about moustaches in paintings, I came across a fascinating German Expressionist who was not part of the famous Die Brucke group.
-All the more, this painter was a woman which in the art world, which was the environment dominated by men, was quite unusual.
+Some time ago, I came across a fascinating German Expressionist who was not part of the famous Die Brücke group.
+All the more, this painter was a woman in a world that was dominated by men, which was quite unusual.
 I decided to explore her story.
-Paula Modersohn-Becker, the Expressionist!
+Meet Paula Modersohn-Becker, the Expressionist!

 Paula Modersohn-Becker should unmistakably be considered one of the pioneers of European modern art.
-The simplicity of form is juxtaposed with the distinctive surface texture achieved by means of the relief-like modelling and by scratching into the wet paint.
+The simplicity of form is juxtaposed with the distinctive surface texture achieved by means of relief-like modeling and by scratching into the wet paint.

-Becker had already established her own unique style at the beginning of her career, when in 1898 she moved to Worpswede, a village north of Bremen, to study under the painter Fritz Mackensen, the founder of the Worpswede artists’ colony.
-It was there where she met Heinrich Vogeler, Clara Westhoff, Rainer Maria Rilke and Otto Modersohn, whom she married in 1901.
+Modersohn-Becker had already established her own unique style at the beginning of her career when she moved to Worpswede in 1898, a village north of Bremen, to study under the painter Fritz Mackensen, the founder of the Worpswede artists’ colony.
+It was there she met Heinrich Vogeler, Clara Westhoff, Rainer Maria Rilke, and Otto Modersohn, whom she married in 1901.

-Becker is largely famous for her insightful portraits for which she selected local children, old women or farmers’ wives.
-In 1900 she travelled to Paris and in 1905 she discovered works of Cezanne and Gauguin, and since then she started using bright and strong colours and distinctive contours.
+Modersohn-Becker is largely famous for her insightful portraits for which she selected local children, old women, or farmers’ wives.
+In 1900, she traveled to Paris and, in 1905, she discovered the works of Paul Cézanne and Paul Gauguin.
+Since then, she started using bright and strong colors and distinctive contours.
 She stayed in Paris until 1907 when she returned to Worpswede.
-Sadly, she died the same year of an embolism which followed the birth of her daughter.
+Sadly, she died the same year of an embolism that followed the birth of her daughter.

-Paula has her own museum which you can find in Bremen, Germany.
+Paula Modersohn-Becker, the Expressionist, has her own museum which you can find in Bremen, Germany.
 It was the first museum in the world to be dedicated to the work of a female painter!
-The building was designed by the architect Bernhard Hoetger, and it is considered one of the most important examples of Expressionist architecture in Germany; it was opened in 1927 as a museum.
+The building was designed by the architect Bernhard Hoetger, and it is considered one of the most important examples of Expressionist architecture in Germany.
+The museum opened in 1927.